The ALPBIONET2030 Project

 A new momentum comes in by the EUSALP, the new EU macro-metropolitan areas.
 The exchange between relevant Action Groups (in particular 6 & 7), will support a cross-cutting exchange between the Alpine convention and the EUSALP perimeter with their respective key players.

-Objective 1: Provide standardised cross-cutting institutional procedure for Alps-wide EC coordination and planning across all Alpine states (EUSALP perimeter)
+Objective 1: Provide standardised cross-cutting institutional procedure for Alps-wide ecological connectivity coordination and planning across all Alpine states (EUSALP perimeter)

-Objective 2: Create a new and enhanced understanding of spatial cooperation for BD and EC among the Alpine countries with SACA and transnational wildlife strategy elaboration
+Objective 2: Create a new and enhanced understanding of spatial cooperation for biodiversity and ecological connectivity among the Alpine countries with SACA and transnational wildlife strategy elaboration

-Objective 3: Define priorities and contribute to implementing existing planning criteria for EC between the Alps and the EUSALP space
+Objective 3: Define priorities and contribute to implementing existing planning criteria for ecological connectivity between the Alps and the EUSALP space